yeutterg/fun-with-processing/Meteors/README.md

 A visualization of 34,065 meteorite strikes, scaled to the relative size of the meteorite.
 The largest meteorites are labeled.

-![meteor visualization](./meteorStrikesPost.png "post-processed meteor visualization") (Click through twice for larger)
+![meteor visualization](./meteorStrikesPost.png "post-processed meteor visualization") (Download the image for larger)

-Based on the tutorial [here](https://www.skillshare.com/classes/Designing-Data-Visualizations-Getting-Started-with-Processing/1063775924).
+Based on the tutorial [here](http://skl.sh/2prGb5q).
 You may be able to sign up for a free trial to access this tutorial.

 The data, found in [meteors.csv](./meteors.csv), comes from [The Meteoritical Society](https://www.lpi.usra.edu).